 Most artists have a Terms of Service (T.O.S.) that they ask people to consult and abide by when using their work.
 This usually includes how they want to be credited when their work is used with permission.
 While you should always follow their rules first and foremost, the group requires you include who the artist is, and a link back to the original work if a reference/premade image was used.

 Obviously, mistakes happen.
-We realize that people can be forgetful or not be at the top of their game, and hope to encourage linking and crediting as a habit.
-If you accidentally submitted something without proper credit, please add it ASAP.
-Our fabulous gallery mods will be happy to help with reminders, and no one should sweat honest mistakes.
+We realize that people can be forgetful or not be at the top of their game and hope to encourage linking and crediting as a habit.
+If you accidentally submit anything without proper credit, please add it ASAP.
+Our fabulous gallery Mods will be happy to help with reminders and no one should sweat honest mistakes.

 Moreover, this is not a means to punish people or make more work for people.
 Coloring premade lines can be fun and soothing, tracing artwork with permission is a great way to train your muscles to recognize the shapes of what you’re drawing, and using commissioned art of your characters is great for things like references and trackers so you can keep things organized.
 We recognize this wholeheartedly!
 These rules are to protect and support the vibrant and wonderful artists who make this group, and other groups, possible.
 We love our community, and as such, we want to protect it to the best of our abilities.
 So credit, credit, credit!

 Strikes are warnings given to rule-breakers.
 Note: it’s very difficult to get strikes!
 We very rarely ever need to use this system but for formality’s sake, this is what happens if you break a rule: